QR codes & email marketing: Building an email list to making emails more engaging

 – Should have a dedicated mobile-friendly landing page behind the QR code

 QR codes vs. URL: Which is a more valuable addition to your email campaigns?

 Companies usually struggle to choose between using QR codes vs. using a URL in the email content.
 Here are a few pointers that will help you decide which one would be better for your use-case:

 Consider your target customer segment:

-The customers of a B2C brand being the end-user is more likely to open emails via mobile phones whereas if you belong to B2B industry and your customers are business owners, there is a high probability that they are checking their emails via Laptop/ Desktop.
+The customers of a B2C brand being the end-user are more likely to open emails via mobile phones whereas if you belong to the B2B industry and your customers are business owners, there is a high probability that they are checking their emails via Laptop/ Desktop.
 Considering the differences in the sectors mentioned above, it makes more sense for a B2B brand to add QR codes in emails so that it is easily scannable by their customers while a B2C brand should prefer using URLs so that the users wouldn’t have to go through the trouble of scanning a QR code with another device.

 Keep the purpose of QR codes in mind:

 While it makes sense to add QR codes in emails to reveal discount coupons and event entry pass, it does not make sense to include a QR code that leads to your business website.
 The QR code used in email is meant to be a valuable addition to your emails rather than an unnecessary inclusion.

 Make your email marketing campaigns more engaging by adding QR codes to your emails.
 Start creating QR codes for your emails today!
 Get a demo or a 14-day free trial to learn more about QR code use-cases.